SoK: Rowhammer on Commodity Operating Systems: Rowhammer Defenses

 \subsubsection{RH-Triggered Detection}

-In the aforementioned attack step \circled{2}, existing rowhammer attacks require hammering target objects, which results in abnormal software/hardware side effects.
-We note that MAD~\cite{wiesingermad} detects meaningful rowhammer attacks that have abnormal behaviors in memory allocations.
+For step \circled{2} in methodology of~\autoref{fig:attack_framework}, existing rowhammer attacks require hammering target objects, which results in abnormal software/hardware side effects.
+We note that MAD~\cite{wiesingermad} can detect many rowhammer attacks that have abnormal behaviors in memory allocations.
 However, it has not been evaluated on a commodity system (e.g., security effectiveness and performance overhead) and thus is not listed in \autoref{tab:software_defenses}.

-\mypara{Detecting abnormal CPU cache misses and memory-access patterns} As a large majority of attacks has two characteristics, that is, high CPU cache misses and high spatial locality of memory accesses.
-ANVIL~\cite{aweke2016anvil} proposes a two-step approach based on Intel-provided performance monitoring counters (PMCs).
-In the first step, it monitors CPU last-level cache (LLC) miss rate.
-If the miss rate becomes greater than a predefined threshold, it starts to sample physical addresses of memory accesses that miss the LLC in the second step.
+\mypara{Detecting abnormal CPU cache misses and memory-access patterns} As a large majority of attacks have two characteristics (i.e., high CPU cache misses and high spatial locality of memory accesses), ANVIL~\cite{aweke2016anvil} proposes a two-step approach based on Intel performance monitoring counters.
+First, it monitors CPU last-level cache (LLC) miss rate.
+If the miss rate becomes greater than a predefined threshold, it then starts to sample physical addresses of memory accesses that miss the LLC.
 If the sampled addresses exhibit a high temporal locality, i.e., in the same DRAM bank, it will refresh rows adjacent to rows of the sampled addresses.
+Its overall runtime overhead is low within 1\% but it incurs a worse-case overhead of 8\%.